AESTHET1C/Backglass-2-Library/README.md

 * BUMP_1
 * BUMP_2

-`void setLED(byte led, bool state)` – Sets the specified LED to either on or off.
+`void setLED(led_t led, bool state)` – Sets the specified LED to either on or off.
 Valid arguments are:

 * BUMP_0
 * BUMP_1